Chapter 01 — The Overview

 Age Limit (8-Year Rule)

-Only vehicles that are less than 8 years old from the date of first registration are allowed.
-For 2025, vehicles registered in 2018 or newer are permitted.
-For 2026, it's 2019 or newer.
+Only vehicles less than 8 years old from their date of first registration are allowed.
+For 2026, vehicles first registered in 2019 or later are eligible.
+This limit advances by one year every January 1st.

 Right-Hand Drive Only